International Design Summer School, Jiangnan University, Wuxi

 To help them feel the difference in design issues and ways of thinking across cultures.

 Understand each other's culture and establish efficient communication of the context.

-Aging has become a big issue that is faced by not only developed countries but also China.
-It brings about a series of social and economic problems that have already begun to cause negative material and spiritual impact to everyday life.
-At the same time, India is ready to enjoy the demographic dividend just as China did 20 years ago, due to the relatively high proportion of young people, if the education level and health insurance can be promoted rapidly.
+Aging has become a big issue that is faced by not only developed countries, but also China.
+It brings about a series of social and economic problems that have already begun to cause negative material and spiritual impact in everyday life.
+At the same time, India is ready to enjoy the demographic dividend just as China did 20 years ago.
+Due to the relatively high proportion of young people, if the education level and health insurance can be promoted rapidly.

 The world develops in a circle.
 Ideas, lifestyle and values of the Chinese millennial are changing dramatically, similar to the condition in the developed Western world several decades ago.
 This complex social status in some aspects has posted a huge challenge to design innovation.
 It is here that designers from different cultural backgrounds collide and cooperate with mutual assistance to come up with possibilities of innovative thinking and design.

 From Left to Right: